zer0cache/matic-docs/docs/develop/network-details/full-node-deployment.md

 - Check the [Polygon PoS Ansible repository](https://github.com/maticnetwork/node-ansible#requirements) for requirements.
 - You will also need to ensure that Go is **not installed** in your environment.
-You will run into issues if you attempt to set up your full node through Ansible with Go installed, as Ansible requires specific packages of Go to be installed.
+You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go to be installed.
-- You will also need to ensure that your machine has no previous configurations for a Polygon validator, including Heimdall and Bor.
-You must completely remove any existing setups or run into issues.
+- You will also need to make sure that your VM / Machine does not have any previous setups for Polygon Validator or Heimdall or Bor.
+You will need to delete them as your setup will run into issues.

 :::note Heimdall source enhancements

-The latest Heimdall version, **[v.0.2.11](https://github.com/maticnetwork/heimdall/releases/tag/v0.2.11)**, contains a few enhancements.
+The latest Heimdall version, **[v.0.2.12](https://github.com/maticnetwork/heimdall/releases/tag/v0.2.12)**, contains a few enhancements.
 The delay time between the contract events of different validators **has been increased** to ensure that the mempool doesn't get filled quickly in case of a burst of events that could hamper the chain's progress.